Iamtsquare07/text-editor-js/README.md

 # Text Editor with JavaScript v1.0.0

 This is a user-friendly WYSIWYG (What You See Is What You Get) online text editor, providing users with a seamless platform for composing text with ease.
-It allows the user to save progress, auto-save progress, export and save their file to their device.
+It allows the user to save progress, auto-save progress, undo, redo, view code, export, and save their file to their device.

 Preview on: https://codepen.io/iamtsquare07/full/MWLgoWO